marcin-chwedczuk/_blog/_posts/2019-09-19-ultimate-guide-to-scalas-match-expression.md

 }
 {% endhighlight %}

-The last thing that may come handy is ability to write extractor expression using etiher call notation `JList2(head, tail)` or using operator notation `head JList2 tail`:
+The last thing that may come handy is the ability to write extractor expression using either call notation `JList2(head, tail)` or using operator notation `head JList2 tail`:
 {% highlight scala %}
 for (list <- lists) {